How does InfoDrainage compare to HydroCAD, TR-20 & TR-55?

 Note: This table reflects the earlier DOS versions of TR-20 and TR-55.

-Your H&H modeling shouldn’t be representing your network with nodes and lines any longer – visuals are more important than ever, particularly when collaborating with other contractors and consultants on a project site.
-Since InfoDrainage offers seamless Civil 3D integration for visualizing ponds, profiles, channels, grade lines, etc, your modeling work can be easily displayed in the final deliverable.
+In other words, we think that your H&H modeling shouldn’t be representing your network with nodes and lines any longer – visuals are more important than ever, particularly when collaborating with other contractors and consultants on a project site.
+Since InfoDrainage offers Civil 3D integration for visualizing ponds, profiles, channels, grade lines, etc, your modeling work can be easily displayed in the final deliverable.

 How does InfoDrainage compare?
 For one thing, it can simplify your workflows.

-It can be frustrating for civil engineers to need to learn multiple (sometimes antiquated) H&H programs or spreadsheets to please different regulatory agencies.
+We know that it can be frustrating for civil engineers to need to learn multiple (sometimes antiquated) H&H programs or spreadsheets to please different regulatory agencies.
 InfoDrainage eases this frustration by providing the most diverse and wide-ranging set of rainfall, runoff, hydrograph, and other H&H methods on the market.
 InfoDrainage also provides over 40 different design calculators to right-size stormwater infrastructure such as ponds, rain gardens, pipes, and even green roofs.
+This allows engineers to work across multiple standards and regions without switching tools.

 Incorporate land use and soil type to minimize SCS rework